All About It

 Can we BYO?

-All baggage must be presented for inspection by security upon entry and exit from the event.
+All bags must be presented for inspection to security upon entry and exit from the event.
 No alcohol may be removed from the platform at the conclusion of the show (ie. you can’t take it home with you).
 Any unopened beverages will be refunded at the bar.

 Due to health and safety regulations we need to ensure that all food and drinks consumed during the event are controlled by us.
-We are committed to responsible service of alcohol and we keep our drinks prices at what we believe are reasonable prices, equivalent to that of a public bar.
+We are committed to responsible service of alcohol.

 What drinks do you stock?